gvwilson/thirdbit/src/fiction/iffy/index.md

 but her hands found her clothes on the floor beside her foam slab.
-She pulled them on over her thermals, slipped her feet into her boots, and went out to face another day on the southern ocean.
+She pulled them on over her thermals, slipped her feet into her boots, and headed aft to use the toilet.

 Aunt Naggie nodded to Iffy when she reached the pilot house.
 "Sleep well?"

 Iffy yawned and plopped herself onto the stool beside her foster mother.
-"'Saright.
+"Aright.
 How's she doin'?"
 She studied the control panel for a moment.
 There was a bit too much tension in the mainsail, and wind drag over the hull was ten percent higher